gfanton/workshop-nebular/README.md

 Hello and welcome to my nebebular 2024 Workshop !

 This short workshop will give you the basic to create, debug and deploay smart contracts on Gno.Land.
-You will discover the gnolang and gnoland ecosystem tools: `gno`, `gnodev` and `gnokey`.
+You will discover the gno and gnoland ecosystem tools: `gno`, `gnodev` and `gnokey`.
 And ultimatly deploy your first smart contract on gno.land.

-#### 01_Gnolang
+#### 01_Gno

-This part focus on `gno`, the CLI Tool comanion for gnolang, the intereted go language.
+This part focus on `gno`, the CLI Tool comanion for gno, the intereted go language.
 In this part there is no blockchain.

 #### 02_Gnodev